oroinc/documentation/user/back-office/customers/customers/customer-all-products-menus.rst

 Add All Products Page to Frontend Menus per Customer
 ----------------------------------------------------

-Once the All Products page has been enabled in the system configuration :ref:`globally <sys--conf--commerce--catalog--special-pages--global>` or :ref:`per website <sys--conf--commerce--catalog--special-pages--website>`, you can add it to a frontend menu of a particular customer:
+Once the All Products page has been enabled in the system configuration :ref:`globally <sys--conf--commerce--catalog--special-pages--global>` or :ref:`per website <sys--conf--commerce--catalog--special-pages--website>`, you can add it to a :ref:`frontend menu <frontend-menus-overview>` of a particular customer:

 1. Navigate to **Customers > Customers** in the main menu.
 2. Click once on the customer to open it.